winitzki/talks/scala-sbt/begin-sbt.md

 - JAR is a zip file with extra metadata (secure signing)

 - There are five kinds of JAR files:
-    - application JAR (can run with `java -jar file.jar`, all dependencies included)
+    - application JAR (have `main` method, can run with `java -jar file.jar`, all dependencies included)
-    - library JAR (no `main` method, just one library's classes with no dependencies)
+    - library JAR (no `main` method, just one library's classes, no dependencies included in JAR)
-    - library JARs with some 3rd party dependencies included (trouble!!!)
+    - library JARs with some 3rd party dependencies included in JAR (trouble!!!)
-        - example: `mockito-all`
+        - example of this: `mockito-all-1.9.5.jar`
-    - source JAR (Java/Scala files)
+    - source JAR (Java/Scala files only)
-    - documentation JAR (HTML files)
+    - documentation JAR (HTML files only)

-- JAR contains two kinds of files:
+- A typical library JAR contains three kinds of files:
     - Java class files: `*.class`
     - Resource files: default config files, data files
     - Build-time information, licenses, etc.

 - Working with JARs: `unzip -l file.jar`, etc.
+    - each `.class` file is in its package directory
+        - e.g. `org/apache/zookeeper/server/ZooTrace.class` corresponds to `import org.apache.zookeeper.server.ZooTrace`

 - Example of JAR contents: